 - You want predictable, business-hours scheduling and are willing to trade differential income for it

-- You find patient systems navigation and advocacy genuinely interesting, not just tolerable
+- You find patient systems navigation and advocacy interesting in their own right, not just tolerable

 - You’re not planning to go back to school for an NP or CNS program